Inside Bulloch Business with DeWayne Grice – Dr. Keel: How to attract more biz to Statesboro

 I asked “Mayor” Keel, removing politics, budget or any other barriers, what are three things he would do immediately that would accelerate our growth.

-Currently GSU has submitted to the board of regents a proposal to bring Manufacturing Engineering to GSU.
+Currently GS has submitted to the board of regents a proposal to bring Manufacturing Engineering to GS.
 Industry leaders from companies like Gulfstream, JCB and Daniel Defense are requesting workers with this expertise.
 Currently, they have to recruit from Virginia or Texas as they are the only two states offering the program.